Logistic Regression and Poisson Regression

 Type of Data Continuous Binary (Categorical) Count Flexible

-Use Prediction of continuous variables Classification Prediction of the number of events Flexible
+Use Prediction of continuous variables Classification Prediction of an integer number Flexible

 Link Function Name Identity Logit Log Depends on the choice of distribution